...

 Child custody determinations in the US are typically based on the best interests of the child.
 Factors considered may include the child’s physical and emotional well-being, parental fitness, stability of the home environment, parental involvement, history of abuse or neglect, and the child’s preferences (depending on their age).

 The best evidence for child custody depends on the specific circumstances and factors involved.
-Generally, evidence that showcases a parent’s ability to meet the child’s physical, emotional, and educational needs, as well as evidence of a healthy and stable environment, can be influential in custody determinations.
-This may include documentation of involvement in the child’s life, financial support, parenting skills, character references, and any relevant documentation or records.
+Generally, evidence that showcases a parent’s ability to meet the child’s physical, emotional, and educational needs can be influential in custody determinations.
+Additionally, evidence of a healthy and stable environment plays a crucial role.
+This may include documentation of involvement in the child’s life, such as attendance at school events or extracurricular activities.
+Furthermore, financial support and parenting skills are important factors to consider.
+Character references and any relevant documentation or records also contribute to the decision-making process.